aclark4life/python-packages-doc/crashcourse.rst

 ..
-Note:: The beta release is intended for use by folks who `sign up for the beta`_.
-When you login, pythonpackages.com checks your GitHub email address against the email address you used to sign up for the beta.
-However, the GitHub API only returns an email address if configured to display publicly here: https://github.com/settings/profile.
-If you have signed up for the beta but don't want to display your email to the public on GitHub, please `open a ticket`_ with your GitHub user id and we will whitelist your account.
+Note:: The beta release features are intended for use by anyone who `signs up for the beta`_. pythonpackages.com checks your GitHub email address against your beta signup email address.
+However, the GitHub API only returns an email address if you've configured one to display publicly, here: https://github.com/settings/profile.
+If you have signed up for the beta (before July 9th, afterwards we ask for your GitHub username) but don't want to display your email to the public on GitHub, please `open a ticket`_ with your GitHub user id and we will whitelist your account.
+    :class: alert

 Crash course (for beta users)
 =============================